gradle/gradle/subprojects/docs/src/docs/release/notes.md

 [Alex Saveau](https://github.com/SUPERCILEX),
 and [Till Krullmann](https://github.com/tkrullmann).

+**NOTE**: Gradle 5.1 has had one patch release.
+You should use the latest patch release (5.1.1).

+## Upgrade Instructions

+Switch your build to use Gradle 5.1.1 by updating your wrapper properties:

+`./gradlew wrapper --gradle-version=5.1.1`

+Standalone downloads are available at [gradle.org/releases](https://gradle.org/releases).

 ## Repository to dependency matching

 It is now possible to match repositories to dependencies, so that Gradle doesn't search for a dependency in a repository if it's never going to be found there.